Lea Bridge, Waltham Forest/Hackney

 Development of the area around the station has been proceeding rapidly since it opened and there are proposals for much more to come, controversially creating an entire new ‘town centre’ here, with several residential tower blocks.

-Lee Valley ice centre hosts skating and ice hockey events, and has seating for a thousand spectators.
+A new incarnation of Lee Valley ice centre is due to open by the end of 2022.
 The neighbouring Lee Valley riding centre has an indoor riding school and outdoor hacking facilities, as well as offering carriage driving and side-saddle tuition.

 Just over two-fifths of Lea Bridge’s residents are white and a quarter are black or black British.
 The Asian community is predominantly of Indian heritage on the Hackney side of the river and of Pakistani descent in Waltham Forest.